A-gent/ChainOverflow/README.md

 INSTALLATION:
-Place the "AutoHotspotHandler.exe", file at the root of your C: drive.
+Place the "AutoHotspotHandler.exe", file at the root of your C:\ drive.
+Optionally, you may use the Windows Task Scheduler to create a task with the condition to run on Logon using administrator priviledges, so this just automatically runs CHain Overflow the first time you logon to your Windows account.
 If you wish to compile the files yourself, follow the below instructions.